 Hypertrophic scars treatment in London

-Hypertrophic scars are overly prominent scars that most commonly develop from surgery or traumatic injury.
+Hypertrophic scar treatment is commonly used for overly prominent scars that most commonly develop from surgery or traumatic injury.
 Hypertrophic scars have a characteristic appearance with thickening, widening and raised compared with the surrounding skin.
 Their prominent appearance can is because of an exaggerated healing response and is a common cosmetic nuisance.
 Hypertrophic scars can also cause functional disturbances including itchiness and discomfort.
 Hypertrophic scars differ from keloid scars in that they do not extend beyond the margins of the healing surgical incision or traumatic healing wound.

 Hypertrophic scars are more common in certain situations: